Burleigh, Texas

-Burleigh is an unincorporated community in northeast Austin County, in the U.S. state of Texas.
+Burleigh is an unincorporated community in northeastern Austin County, in the U.S. state of Texas.
 According to the Handbook of Texas, its population was 69 from 1972 through 2000.
 It is located within the Greater Houston metropolitan area.

 Geography

 Burleigh is situated a distance of 6.7 mi southeast of Bellville where eastbound FM 529 intersects with northbound FM 331.
 From Burleigh, FM 529 goes 33.5 mi east to link with State Highway 6 in the Houston area.
 FM 331 connects with State Highway 36, 5.9 mi to the south.
 For 0.4 mi at Burleigh, FM 331 shares the right-of-way with FM 529, then it heads north 5.9 mi before state maintenance ends at Oil Field Road.
 The Brazos River is 1.6 mi east on FM 529, which is also called Crump Ferry Road.
 Burleigh is also located 26 mi southeast of Brenham.